Sylvia Browne: Popularity

 Browne cultivated a large following.
 In 2007, she had a four-year waiting list for readings by telephone.
 That same year, hundreds of people joined Browne on a cruise, each paying thousands of dollars for psychic readings.
 Many of her books became staples on The New York Times Best Seller list.

 Browne attracted media attention seven years after her death, when social media users claimed that a prediction in her books (End of Days and Prophecy: What the Future Holds For You) referred to the COVID-19 pandemic (she claimed "a severe pneumonia-like illness" would spread "around" 2020).
 News coverage of the alleged similarity appeared in March 2020, and was picked up by celebrities with large social media platforms such as Kim Kardashian.
 Investigator Benjamin Radford and others dismissed the one-paragraph prediction as too generic, and actually more akin to the 2003 SARS epidemic, than to COVID-19.
-Radford said that as Browne had produced predictions by the thousands, "the fact that this one happened to possibly, maybe, be partly right is meaningless."
+Radford said that as Browne had produced predictions by the thousands, "the fact that this one happened to possibly, maybe, be partly right is meaningless.”

 Criticism

 Browne was frequently condemned by skeptics.
 Robert S. Lancaster maintained an exhaustive record of her inaccurate predictions and criminal activity, and described her pronouncements relating to missing children as "incredibly offensive".
 Jon Ronson, who called Browne "America's most controversial psychic", wrote that she was often "psychically wrong" and made "a fortune saying very serious, cruel, show-stopping things to people in distress".
-Fox News noted that she was "often criticized for her predictions"; Browne also garnered disapproval from others who claim to be psychics.
+Fox News noted that she was "often criticized for her predictions"; Browne also garnered disapproval from others who claimed to be psychics.